 Guns are inanimate objects.
 The responsibility for crimes rests on the criminals and those who facilitate their crimes!
 Elsewhere, I have discussed failures in the criminal justice system, leniency and use of revolving prison doors that allow many of the same criminals to commit the vast majority of serious crimes.
 I would like to now elaborate on the aforementioned failures in the mental health system.

 Another problem is the current privacy laws in association with the forced legal emancipation of children from their parents in educational and health care laws, which have caused difficulties for parents in obtaining confidential mental health records of their children, even those who are young adults and still dependent upon them for health insurance coverage.
+In the United Kingdom, you are automatically enrolled in the NHS (National Health Service) and if you wanted Channel Island Health Insurance, this is extra on your part.
+Anyways, back to the USA.
 With the passage of the ObamaCare law requirements, children up to age 26 can be covered under the parent’s health insurance.
 This offers an opportunity to amend privacy laws to allow parents access to the mental health information on their dependent children.
 ObamaCare or not, these problems need to be corrected by relaxing privacy laws, allowing parents to exert more control of their children in the psycho-socially challenging, difficult years of adolescence and young adulthood when many cases of schizophrenia and other psychopathology first become apparent.

-Family members and neighbors should not fear reporting, in good faith, individuals with a history of violence and possible mental illness to the appropriate law enforcement and mental health agencies with the removal of potential legal repercussions.
+Family members and neighbors should not fear to report, in good faith, individuals with a history of violence and possible mental illness to the appropriate law enforcement and mental health agencies with the removal of potential legal repercussions.

 THE SENSATIONALIZATION OF VIOLENCE IN THE MEDIA AND POPULAR CULTURE